Robert Eugene Carter: Aftermath and abolition

 In December 1954, Private George W. Cassels received a posthumous service-related gold medal.

 The four-year gap between Albert Allen's execution and Carter's execution was by far the longest in D.C. history, denoting a slowdown in the pace of the death penalty's application in D.C.
 In 1962, D.C. banned the practice of applying a mandatory death penalty for first-degree murder verdicts.
 Despite Carter's execution being the last to take place in Washington, D.C., the district did not abolish the death penalty for almost 25 years.
 The Furman v.
-Georgia ruling in 1972 effectively nullified the death penalty in every jurisdiction that still retained it at that time, D.C. included; however, the D.C.
+Georgia ruling in 1972 effectively nullified the death penalty in every U.S. jurisdiction that still retained it at that time, D.C. included; however, the D.C.
 Council did not formally abolish the death penalty until 1981.
 In 1992, lawmakers attempted and failed to pass a referendum that proposed reinstating the death penalty in the district.

 As of 2023, the electric chair D.C. officials used to execute Carter resides in the D.C.
 Archives.